Chin Surgery Pre-Operative Information

 Chin surgery — mentoplasty — addresses the size, shape, and projection of the chin to improve facial balance and proportion.
 The two most common procedures are chin augmentation using an implant and chin reduction through bone reduction.
 Dr Roth will have discussed the specific procedure planned for you at your consultations.

-Chin surgery is frequently performed in combination with rhinoplasty, as the proportional relationship between the nose and chin is important to overall facial balance.
-It is also commonly combined with neck liposuction.
+Chin surgery is frequently performed in combination with rhinoplasty — the proportional relationship between the nose and chin is central to overall facial balance — and is also commonly combined with neck liposuction or neck lift.
 It is performed under general anaesthesia as day surgery.

 Before Surgery